jens-ox/oda/README.md

 ## How it works

 * Gather public information by running `pnpm crawl` (this is done every night at 4 by GitHub Actions)
-* Compress and hash it
+* hash it
 * Check if the current MD5 matches the entry in the database
-* If not, create new snapshot in the database and put compressed snapshot into S3 bucket
+* If not, create new snapshot in the database and put snapshot into S3 bucket

 ## API